 Bustling, briskly authoritative Emmett Vogan is the “Secretary of National Security” who asks Superman to guard the Reducer Ray, while the venerable Herbert Rawlinson has a very good role as the Ray’s inventor Dr. Graham, a part which allows him to be dignified, despairing, mesmerized, heroic, and even villainous (when playing Hackett-disguised-as-Graham) by turns.
 Forrest Taylor is his usual assured and entertaining self as an observatory scientist, while Stephen Carr (director Thomas Carr’s brother) is merely adequate as Taylor’s treacherous assistant.

-Peggy Wynne has a few amusing bits as the Daily Planet switchboard girl; as a side note, the Planet’s newsroom is full of unexpected but welcome extra plays who really help the illusion of the paper as one of Metropolis’s leading dailies.
+Peggy Wynne has a few amusing bits as the Daily Planet switchboard girl; as a side note, the Planet’s newsroom is full of unexpected but welcome extra players who really help maintain the illusion of the paper as one of Metropolis’s leading dailies.
 Gene Roth pops up as a conductor, William Fawcett as a fake newsboy, I. Stanford Jolley as a jailer, and Frank Ellis as a mine guard.
-Mason Alan Dinehart and Ralph Hodges play young Clark Kent at different ages.
-Wheeler Oakman is a non-villainous mineralogist, while Tom London has a great bit as a gabby old geezer in Chapter Two.
-Two other old pros, Jimmy Aubrey and Edmund Cobb, has much smaller bits as (respectively) a puzzled radio operator and a perplexed gas station attendant.
+Mason Alan Dinehart and Ralph Hodges play young Clark Kent at different ages, veteran villain Wheeler Oakman is a non-villainous mineralogist, and Tom London has a great bit as a gabby old geezer in Chapter Two.
+Two other old pros, Jimmy Aubrey and Edmund Cobb, have much smaller bits as (respectively) a puzzled radio operator and a perplexed gas station attendant.

-Superman’s musical accompaniment (directed by Mischa Bakaleinikoff) is decidedly better than that of most of its Columbia contemporaries; though it features some of Katzman’s favorite borrowed pieces (most notably the theme from the Columbia Western Relentless, which pops up in almost every Katzman serial) it also has some excellent cues that were either written especially for the serial or else selected from other sources with special care; Superman’s flight theme and the eerie music that accompanies each appearance of the Kryptonite are especially memorable.
+Superman’s musical accompaniment (assembled and directed by Mischa Bakaleinikoff) is decidedly better than that of most of its Columbia contemporaries; though it features some of Katzman’s favorite borrowed pieces (most notably the theme from the Columbia Western Relentless, which pops up in almost every post-1948 Columbia serial) it also has some excellent cues that were either written especially for the serial or else selected from other sources with special care; Superman’s flight theme and the eerie music that accompanies each appearance of the Kryptonite are especially memorable.